stevana/armstrong-distributed-systems/docs/implementing-behaviours.md

 of upgrading from the currently running release and a way of rolling back in case the upgrade fails.

-But they do provide tructure in areas where most programming languages don't give you anything: configuration, deployment and upgrades
+But they do provide structure in areas where most programming languages don't give you anything: reconfiguration, deployment and upgrades.

 Joe has [talked](https://youtu.be/h8nmzPh5Npg?t=960) how modules can evolve over time, how git is useless... while this isn't part of Erlang's `release`s, it